ncastaldi/hw3-password_generator/README.md

 ## Description

-For this assignment, we were asked to create an application that an employee could use to generate a random password based on criteria they’ve selected.
-This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code.
+For this assignment, we were asked to create an application that an employee could use to generate a random password based on selected criteria.
+The app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code.
 It has a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

 Live Site: [https://www.castaldi.dev/hw3-password_generator/](https://www.castaldi.dev/hw3-password_generator/)

 ## Table of Contents